SummaryRead the full fact sheet

-- babies at two, four and six months – combination immunisation in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine)
+- Babies at 2, 4 and 6 months – in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine).

-- children up to and including nine years of age
+- up to and including 9 years of age.

-- people aged less than 20 years having a catch-up immunisation
+- People aged less than 20 years having a .

 In Victoria, free hepatitis B vaccine is provided for people who are at increased risk of infection, including:

 - Household contacts and sexual partners of people living with hepatitis B.

 - People who inject drugs or are on opioid substitution therapy.

 - Prisoners and people on remand who do not have hepatitis B or immunity against hepatitis B.

 - People no longer in a custodial setting who commenced, but did not complete, a free vaccine course while in custody.